Service Creek is under new ownership and is now

-Nestled deep in ancient canyons of the John Day River, Service Creek Stage Stop is a travelers’ oasis.
+Nestled deep in ancient canyons of the John Day River, Kellie Frech’s Service Creek is a travelers’ oasis.
 With a key to the past we offer rest for the weary traveler and a haven for the intrepid explorer.
-Service Creek Stage Stop is in the heart of the John Day Fossil Basin and borders the wild and scenic John Day River located in central Oregon.
-This tiny town features a lodge, restaurant, visitor information center, deli/convenience store, raft rentals and river shuttle service for folks seeking an adventure .
+We are in the heart of the John Day Fossil Basin and borders the wild and scenic John Day River located in central Oregon.
+Our resort IS the tiny town of Service Creek.
+We offer:

 The Journey Through Time Scenic Byway meets the National Wild and Scenic John Day River at Service Creek, which coincidentally is centrally located between the three units of the John Day Fossil Beds National Monument making it a natural base for your explorations.